-Diabetes self-management training (DSMT) is a collaborative process through which recipients with diabetes gain knowledge and skills needed to modify behavior and successfully manage the disease and its related conditions.
+Diabetes self-management training (DSMT) is a collaborative process through which beneficiaries with diabetes gain knowledge and skills needed to modify behavior and successfully manage the disease and its related conditions.
 DSMT programs, at a minimum, must include the following:

-- Instructions for blood glucose self-monitoring; - Education regarding diet and exercise; - Individualized insulin treatment plan (for insulin dependent recipients); and - Encouragement and support for use of self-management skills.
+- 1. Instructions for blood glucose self-monitoring; - 2.
+Education regarding diet and exercise; - 3.
+Individualized insulin treatment plan (for insulin dependent beneficiaries); and - 4.
+Encouragement and support for use of self-management skills.